bind-w-exit/InteractiveScheduleUad/README.md

   - ✔️ Refresh tokens
   - ✔️ Logout
 - 💼 Business logic
-  - ✔️ Mapperly
+  - ✔️ Mapping (Mapperly)
-  - 🔜 Result Monad
+  - ✔️ Result Monad (FluentResults for now, but I will change it to OneOf)
+  - 🔜 Validation (FluentValidation)
   - ❌ Run without a database connection
-  - ❌ Validation

 ## Getting Started